 Further down the Siem Reap river, Temple Coffee Bakery n Pool Sky Lounge is a super-funky bakery by day – all glass and metal with thoughts of running away to New York to make it as a dancer – and a cool open-air, rooftop live music venue by night, with a direct view of the river.

 More riverside fun is to be found at Rockabilly’s Rock ’n’ Brews, one of our fave hangouts thanks to their monster burgers and the owners’ eclectic sense of humour.
 Fashioned on American old school diners (we think that was the plan until a contractor absconded with the furniture), they have karaoke every second Saturday, pool nights and more going on.
 Another long, chatty bar makes this a superb social spot if you’re in the mood.
 It’s also one of only two places to have the right to put seating actually on the riverbank, if you want to enjoy a nice, relaxing bit of river gazing.

-Meanwhile, Balthazar Wine Bar offers a sophisticated setting to indulge in some fine wines sourced from all across the globe, along with plates of charcuterie, cheeses and gratinated toasts.
+Balthazar Wine Bar next door offers a sophisticated setting to indulge in fine wines sourced from all across the globe, along with plates of charcuterie, cheeses and gratinated toasts.

 There are so many options in Siem Reap that staying sober here requires too much dedication.
-So give yourself a break, and enjoy.
+Give yourself a break, and just enjoy.